ZurichParis/Cryplot-0714/README.md

 ## 📄 License

-This project is for educational purposes only.
+This project is made by DL LIU for educational purposes only.
 Use at your own risk.

 ---